 Vivas are designed to test the participants’ clinical experience, judgement, attitude and communication skills.

 Vivas are oral examinations, in which the participant is asked to engage in a dialogue with an examiner.
-There will be two vivas, each lasting 10 minutes.
-One viva will be based upon a case history submitted by the participant, the other will be based upon a typical clinical situation designated by the Examination Committee.
+There will be two sets of two vivas, each set lasting 20 minutes, and the viva examination as a whole totalling 40 minutes.
+Each set of vivas will have two components, one based upon a case history submitted by the participant, the other will be based upon a typical clinical situation designated by the Examination Committee.